Scaling and Root Planing

-If you’re one of the more than 64.7 million Americans with periodontal disease, you’re likely a candidate for scaling and root planing.
-Scaling and root planing, or deep dental cleaning, helps eradicate plaque and tartar buildup from the surfaces of your teeth and from beneath your gums.
-At SEDA Dental, with locations in Jupiter, Boynton Beach, Delray Beach, Boca Raton, Pompano Beach, Pinecrest, and North Miami Beach, Florida, the caring dental team regularly does scaling and root planing treatment.
-To request your scaling and root planing consultation at SEDA Dental, call the office nearest you or click the online booking tool today.
+If you’re among the 64.7 million Americans affected by periodontal disease, scaling and root planing could be your solution.
+This deep dental cleaning process effectively eliminates plaque and tartar buildup on your teeth and under your gums.
+The compassionate team at SEDA Dental, with locations in Jupiter, Boynton Beach, Delray Beach, Boca Raton, Pompano Beach, and Pinecrest, Florida, routinely performs scaling and root planing treatments.
+Book your consultation at SEDA Dental by calling your nearest office or using our convenient online scheduling tool today.

 Individuals with gingivitis or early stage periodontal disease can benefit from scaling and root planing to prevent further progression of the condition.

 Deep Periodontal Pockets

 Patients with deep periodontal pockets, typically 4mm or more, may require scaling and root planing to remove plaque and tartar buildup beneath the gumline.

 Scaling and root planing can effectively help address persistent bad breath also known as halitosis, caused by accumulated bacteria and tartar below the gumline.